bhaberer/faraday-digestauth/README.md

 This gem started as a direct copy of a gist belonging to @kapkaev

-It is located at https://gist.github.com/kapkaev/5088751
+The original source is located at https://gist.github.com/kapkaev/5088751

-I merely gemmed it up so that I could use it in multiple places.

 ## Installation